The Toughest Reservations In Seattle Right Now (And How To Get Them)

 photo credit: Suzi Pratt

 How To Get In: The restaurant will announce on Instagram when reservations open up for the next month.
-There will be a waitlist if you’re too slow, and if you don’t want to compete with the reservation crowd at all, Communion’s Sunday brunch from 11am-3pm is walk-in only.
+There will be a waitlist if you’re too slow, and if you're flexible on timing, there are last-minute bookings that pop up here and there, typically towards 4pm when they first open.

 Verdict: This nine-seat counter serves an omakase that’ll undoubtedly be one of the best meals of your year if you love raw fish.
 You’ll get things like chopped toro handrolls, chutoro and otoro nigiri, uni wrapped in sweet shrimp, Japanese scallops, seared A5 miyazaki wagyu topped with caviar, and even a second uni course.
 The $215 price tag might seem like a lot to drop on a meal, but think of it like taking yourself out on a date, only one where you’ll reach out for a piece of eel instead of someone else’s hand.